Bharath-kumar4703/Amazon-Sales-Analysis/README.md

 # Amazon-sales-analysis

 ## Project Objective
-The major aim of this project was to gain insight into the sales data of Amazon to understand the different factors that affected sales across various branches.
+The main objective of this project was to analyze Amazon’s e-commerce sales data to uncover insights about customer behavior, product performance, and regional sales trends.
+The goal was to help the business improve sales strategy, identify top-performing products, and optimize inventory based on demand patterns.

 ## About the Data
 This dataset contained sales transactions from three different branches of Amazon located in Mandalay, Yangon, and Naypyitaw.
 The data consisted of 17 columns and 1000 rows, including: